Walnut soda bread

 The 17th March is Saint Patrick’s Day.
-Having recently visited Ireland, I’d thought I’d share my walnut soda bread recipe with you.
+Having recently visited Ireland, I’d thought I’d share my Irish soda bread with walnuts with you.
 Soda bread is an Irish staple and so you can expect everyone to have their own secret family recipe.
-Traditionally made with plain white flour, I’ve opted for a combination of plain and wholemeal flour with added oats and finely chopped walnuts.
+Traditionally made with plain white flour, I’ve used a combination of plain and wholemeal flour with oats and finely chopped walnuts.
 It’s rustic and earthy, with a nutty texture and toothsome bite.
-As it’s a yeast-free bread, there’s no proving, just a simple mix and bake.
+As it’s a yeast-free bread, there’s no proofing, just a simple mix and bake.
 Soda bread is best eaten on the day of baking, but it does make excellent toast for scrambled eggs the next day.

 Now let’s talk about the sticky grape jam.
 Growing up, we spent many weekends on my Ouma Martha’s farm.
 It was here that I first tasted that dreaded jam and cheese combination.
 I never quite understood the fascination with savoury and sweet, much less the the merging of both on bread.